 To meet all the children God entrusts us to and watch them grow into the people God made them to be.
 To pray for them together and help them in life.

-To turn to the man I love every morning, pray for our strength that day, and take in whatever God has planned for the day.
+To turn to the man I love every morning, kiss him and pray for our strength that day, and take in whatever God has planned for us.

 A love that still says, “because of every hardship, cross, and struggle we face(d) and overcame, I fall more in love with you every day.”

-And these are not merely dreams, fantasies, or ideas, this is reality
+And these are not merely dreams, fantasies, ideas, or me being a “hopeless romantic,” no, this is reality.

 I know with great certainty, that if this is God’s will for anyone, He is going to cross your path with a mate who will be the most vivid reflection of His love that you’ll [personally] ever get to encounter on this side of Heaven.
-And that cute, expensive, wedding (which probably is super fun and extra special) will never compare to the days after in which spouses [imperfectly strive to] build love with each other, all the days of their lives.
+And that cute, expensive, wedding (which probably is super fun and extra special) will never compare to experiencing that love with another person.

 Because marriage—in my eyes—is all or nothing.
-I don’t want to commit to loving when it’s convenient or feels good, I want to commit to loving in all circumstances and to never give up on the man I love.
+I don’t want to commit to loving when it’s convenient or feels good, I want to commit to loving in all circumstances and to never give up.
 Because if love only “lasts” when feelings are strong and passions are intense, then what happens when that all goes away?
 Was there ever love to begin with?
-Does this person actually love me or the pleasure I give them?

 There is a lot of bliss and happiness in love but it is not defined as solely bliss and happiness.
 When two people come together to serve, not be served, to love, not be loved, and to give their all—that is love, that is our call as humans, that is a longing that lasts eternity, with God’s help.